 - CEREC Doctors

 Originally from Rushville, I’ve made my home in Grand Island for more than 15 years.
-My wife Katie and I have four wonderful children: Kinnley, Kelton, Kyler, and Kamaera.
+My wife Katie and I have five wonderful children: Kinnley, Kelton, Kyler, Kamaera and Kreed.
 Outside the office, you’ll usually find me with my family.
 I especially enjoy supporting my kids in their activities.
 I also enjoy playing golf during the summer and doing some hunting in the fall.

 In the Community